 The guarantee does not apply to subsequent trees, since successive failures may indicate a local problem at your planting location.
 Similarly, if several trees of the same type die in the same way at the same time we will review possible causes with you.

-It does not cover damage by animals or insect pests, or accidental damage such as that caused by strimmers or weedkillers.
+It does not cover damage by animals or insect pests, or accidental damage such as that caused by strimmers, weedkillers, or bad weather.

 It does not cover damage or loss of the tree as a result of diseases in your local area such as fireblight or canker.
 (However it is very unusual for a young newly-planted tree to catch fatal diseases).